File 2025 taxes 4 days left to file

 Koinly is a globally popular crypto tax platform known for its exchange and blockchain coverage.
 It allows users to import wallets via APIs or CSV files and provides capital gains calculations aligned with tax requirements.

 However, users frequently report issues with transaction labeling, especially for liquidity pool interactions, token migrations, and cross-chain transfers.
 These inaccuracies don’t invalidate the reports but often require manual fixes to ensure cost basis, and gains are calculated correctly.
+While Koinly offers broad integrations, users often prefer Blockstats for automated DeFi accuracy.

 Pros